Michanoku/odin-battleship/README.md

 **Key Methods:**

--`noHunt()`: If the cell has been attacked or is marked possible = false, do not select it when hunting.
+- `noHunt()`: If the cell has been attacked or is marked possible = false, do not select it when hunting.
 Returns true if it should be skipped.

 ### interface.js